deammion/Engr-Project/architecture_design/architecture-design.md

 **Scenarios:** The scenarios viewpoint describes the architecture of the system through use cases.

-**Circuit Architecture:** The circuit architecture viewpoint involve any circuitry involved with the project.
+**Circuit Architecture:** The circuit architecture viewpoint involves any circuitry involved with the project.
 Since this is a software project, there will be no circuitry involved.

-**Hardware Architecture:** The hardware architecture viewpoint involve any circuitry involved with the project.
+**Hardware Architecture:** The hardware architecture viewpoint involves any hardware involved with the project.
 Since this is a software project, there will be no hardware involved.

 ### 4. Architectural Views

-(5 sub-sections of 2 pages each sub-section, per 42010, 5.5, 5.6, with reference to Annex F of both 12207 and 15288)

-Describe your system's architecture in a series of architectural views, each view corresponding to one viewpoint.

-You should include views from the following viewpoints (from Kruchten's 4+1 model):

- * Logical
- * Development
- * Process
- * Physical
- * Scenarios - present scenarios illustrating how two of your most important use cases are supported by your architecture

-As appropriate you should include the following viewpoints:

- * Circuit Architecture
- * Hardware Architecture

-Each architectural view should include at least one architectural model.
-If architectural models are shared across views, refer back to the first occurrence of that model in your document, rather than including a separate section for the architectural models.

 ### 4.1 Logical
 The proxy will be designed and function independently without any interaction or input from the website user.
 The website owner will also have limited interactions with the proxy.
 If the project is made open-source, the website owners only interactions with the proxy plugin will be switching between modes.
 If the program is not made open source, then the client Redshield will be handling this implementation. <br>